deltaDNA/tutorial-unity-iap/README.md

                 .AddVirtualCurrency("Coins", "PREMIUM", 100);
 ```

-Note, the ```realCurrencyAmount``` isn't populated directly from the IAP currency amount, a ConverCurrency helper method from the Product object is used to ensure that value is correctly represented as an Integer.
+Note, the ```realCurrencyAmount``` isn't populated directly from the IAP currency amount, a ConvertCurrency helper method from the Product class is used to ensure that value is correctly represented as an Integer.
 This is because not all ISO-4217 currencies will contain two units of currency after the decimal point (e.g. VND, JPY ...)

 ### Build the **transaction** event ###
 The ```Transaction``` helper class can now be used to construct the **transaction** event